peaBerberian/paul-envs.sh/README.md

 ## TODO:

-- Use XDG dirs etc.: Should projects configs go in DATA_HOME or in CONFIG_HOME?
 - on Remove, propose to call docker ourselve to remove the volume
 - Uninstallation command
 - Detect Docker compose automatically